TrinityParcero/poke-api-app/README.md

 # Planned Improvements

+-   **FIX** - pathclipping cuts off the type display on pokedex in larger screen sizes
 -   **in progress** filter by color, generation, second type
 -   add hover effect (color change and alt text) to home and about links
 -   change colors on pokedex display based on pokemon type